danaevenhaim/testing-app/testFile.md

-THIS is A tEsT filE
+ThiS is A tEsT filE

 It has some lines